 In our project, those tools

 I discovered DVC for this project and it simplified my development flow!
 Its role: versioning data based on git and facilitating the reproduction of experience.
 It saved our lives, we can easily go back to an experience with the same data used!
-Check out this post to learn more about the power of DVC and Streamlit.
-If want to know how to speed up your pipeline reproduction in DVC, look at here.
+Check out this article on DVC+Streamlit post to learn more about the power of DVC and Streamlit.
+If want to know how to speed up your pipeline reproduction in DVC, look at this article on DVC + Makeafile.

 cProfile to profile Python

 About the time profiler, in a project on edge Coral TPU with strong time constraints, it was essential to identify the phases of the algorithm that took too much time.

 For this nothing could be easier, Cprofiler is already present in python!

 - You can look at the results directly on the console via: